Best Domain Name For Affiliate Marketing

 The bottom line is, I did my best to get Google to trust my website.
 So far, so good.
 As of June 1, 2021, my spam score has went from 53% to 2%.

-And I got to keep the backlinks that came with the website.
+And I got to keep the 2 backlinks that came with the website.

 Therefore, this proves that you can purchase a domain and potentially improve the website as long as it was or has ever linked to toxic material.

 When I did all the research that I could with this domain I never found any toxic material linked to this domain.
+So, I’m not sure what caused all the high spam score in the first place.

 The Domain Name Should Be Catchy & Memorable

-If no one can remember your domain name.
 Trust me your website will sound like crickets everyday because, no one will revisit it.

 The idea behind having a catchy domain name, is not only for others to remember the name of your website.
-It also encourages people from the search engine or social media to click on your website.

 I’ve learned that the more catchy your website name is the more people click.

 In addition to that the more catchy your website name is the more other bloggers will link to you.
-Of course, your content plays a role as well.

 Truth is, if the website name sounds Spammy, or just plain ole ridiculous not too many people will share the website name on their social media profiles.

 For example, I chose this hideous name for my first site.
-It was where I helped people avoid scams.
-Therefore the URL had the word “no scams” in it.

 Needless to say, barely anyone clicked on that site and hardly anyone shared it.
-I assume the word scams scared people away.

 On top of that my articles completely sucked.

-The point is, when I started naming websites with catchy names, that’s when I noitced it attracted clicks and attention.
-People become curious of what you’re all about.
+The point is, when I started naming websites with catchy names, that’s when I noticed it attracted clicks and attention.

 Make It Short And Sweet